 SMATS completed the preparation and adoption of a new 2045 Metropolitan Transportation Plan (MTP) in 2017 and amended the document to meet FHWA requirements in April 2018.
 The MTP identifies the major transportation needs in the SMATS area and provides an extensive list of projects that have been proposed to address those needs.
-Minimal work will be needed on the SMATS MTP, except for additional performance measure inclusion in the plan, so minimal time will be allocated to this task.
+Minimal work will be needed on the SMATS MTP, except for additional performance measure inclusion in the plan, and preparation for the 2050 MTP, such as work on the Great La.
 The projects that are identified in the MTP are next prioritized in the SMATS Transportation Improvement Program (TIP) for the metropolitan planning area.
 In the TIP development process, SMATS uses a project ranking method that evaluates proposed projects based on safety, condition, potential for improved intermodal connections and access, coordination with local land use plans, and other factors.
 A revamp of the Project Selection criteria to include performance measures is currently being developed and will be included in the next round of submitted projects for the next TIP.
 The latest TIP was completed in FY 2017 and covers FY 2017 through 2020.
-The FY 2020 through 2023 TIP will be a major work task for the FY 2019 UWP.
+The FY 2020 through 2023 TIP will be completed in June 2019, and the FY20 UWP will be used to maintain and improve both the TIP and MTP.